Skiathos: a brief travel guide

 How to go to Skiathos

-Skiathos has a small airport and it is two km outside the city of Skiathos, Hora.
+Skiathos has a small airport,which is located two km outside the city of Skiathos, Chora.
 It connects Athens, the capital of Greece, with the island.
-Unfortunately, it is not linked to bus transportation, but you can hire a car or call a taxi for your short trip.
-The airport is near the road and many people find it interesting to wait for a plane to take off so that they can do planespotting – they feel the air of the airplane.
-It is a dangerous activity; so, if you are thinking of doing it, take the necessary precautions.
+Unfortunately, it is not linked to public bus transportation, but you can hire a car or call a taxi for your short trip.
+The airport is near the road, and many people find it interesting to wait for a plane to take off so that they can go planespotting – they can feel the air from the airplane engines .
+It is a dangerous activity, so, if you are thinking of doing it, take the necessary precautions.
+The most common way to get to Skiathos is to go by ship.
+The port of Agios Konstantinos is pretty busy, so make sure that when you are going to the island, you arrive there early.

 What to eat in Skiathos